 Plugins are what make life easy when using WordPress.
 Adding functionality that would have cost thousands of dollars a few years ago is as simple as finding the right plugin.
 But some plugins are complete resource hogs.
 Don't install these, no matter what they offer in terms of functionality.

-Use Plugin Performance Profiler (P3) to examine the performance of plugins on your site.
-If you have installed some plugins and noticed that your site is particularly slow you can use P3 to try and determine if one of the plugins you installed is causing problems.
+Use Plugin Performance Profiler (P3) on your WordPress site to examine the performance of plugins on your site.
+If you have installed some plugins and noticed that your site is particularly slow, make sure to use P3 to determine if one of your plugins is causing problems.

 Mistake #4 – Not using search engine friendly permalinks

 Correct permalink structure is an important factor for better SEO.
 Permalinks refer to how the URLs of your website are formed.
 For better indexing in search engines, use the domain/post-name standard.